oracle-quickstart/oke-prerequisites/README.md

 ![](./images/06%20-%20console%20iaas.png)

 ## Setup the Terminal
 To interact with our cluster, we need `kubectl` on our local machine.
 Instructions for that are [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
-I'm a big fan of easy and on a mac, so I just ran:
+I'm a big fan of easy and on a Mac, so I just ran:

     brew install kubectl